A compilation of professional and academic accomplishments and recognition in the popular press.

-- Janene Fuerch, MD, Nicole Yamada, MD, Henry Lee, MD, MS Epi, and Lou Halamek, MD, were invited participants at the biannual meeting of the Neonatal Delegation to the International Liaison Committee on Resuscitation (ILCOR) in Washington, D.C., December 9-10.
+- Dr. Fuerch, Dr. Yamada, Henry Lee, MD, MS Epi, and Dr. Halamek were invited participants at the biannual meeting of the Neonatal Delegation to the International Liaison Committee on Resuscitation (ILCOR) in Washington, D.C., December 9-10.
 ILCOR is the organization responsible for the ongoing review of the science of resuscitation, and members of the Neonatal Delegation incorporate this review of the science into treatment guidelines issued by national bodies such as the Neonatal Resuscitation Program of the American Academy of Pediatrics.

 - Krisa Van Meurs, MD, and Kathi Salley Randall, MSN, CNS, NNP-BC, traveled to Muscat, Oman to the 1st Gulf International Neonatology Quality Conference, November 29 – December 2.
 They assisted in the planning and performance of a 1-day Neuro-NICU course, and Dr. Van Meurs spoke on neonatal seizure management and the use of inhaled nitric oxide in preterm newborns at the main conference attended by participants from 14 countries from the Gulf region.

 The Bronchopulmonary Dysplasia Symposium: Then and Next, organized by Pediatric Pulmonary Medicine, celebrated the 50th anniversary of the original description of bronchopulmonary dysplasia (BPD) in The New England Journal of Medicine and its first author William Northway, MD.
-During the event, there was a screening of a conversation on “The Birth of BPD” between Dr. Northway and Philip Sunshine, MD.
+During the event, there was a screening of a conversation on “The Birth of BPD” between Dr. Northway and Dr. Sunshine.
 (Their discussion begins at min 24:06.)

 Jochen Profit, MD, MPH, Henry Lee, MD, MS Epi, and Jeff Gould, MD, were coauthors on an article recently published in JAMA Pediatrics looking at differences in NICU admission rates among inborn infants.
 This paper demonstrated 34-fold variation in admission among infants born at gestational age of 34 weeks or more.
 Surprisingly, the variation was inversely correlated with patient illness acuity, indicating that NICUs with a healthier population of infants had higher admission rates than NICUs with a sicker population.